5-Minute Quick Start: Create Your First Project

 cd my-crm

-Step 3: Start Development Server
+Step 3: Start the Development Server

 cd my-crm

-Step 4: Write Your Page
+Step 4: Write a Page

 // src/pages/dashboard.tsx